corDomination/the-thoughts-of-man/data/markdown/studies/p4-mustard-seed.md

 # The Parable of the Mustard Seed
-Opening Q: What do you guys think of mustard?
+Q: What do you guys think of mustard?
 Good condiment or not?
 ### Example of Mustard Seeds

 Mustard seeds are usually a stand in to represent something small and insignificant